jnephin/ncc-fvcom/ReadMe.md

 Caveats
 -------
-Interpolated data extends past the model domain in several inlets, rivers and estuaries.
+1)  Interpolated data extends past the model domain in several inlets, rivers and estuaries.
 The interpolated data in those regions should be used with caution.
+2)  The model was tested and evaluated for the summer season only.
+Use Spring and Fall data with caution.